nicholas-leonard/dp/README.md

 __dp__ is a deep learning framework based on the [Torch7](http://torch.ch) distribution and inspired by pylearn2/Theano.
 It provides common datasets like MNIST, CIFAR-10 and CIFAR-100, preprocessing like Zero-Component Analysis, Global Contrast Normalization, Lecunn Local Contrast Normalization  and facilities for interfacing your own.
-Additionally, it provides a higher-level framework that abstracts away common usage patterns of the [nn](https://github.com/torch/nn/blob/master/README.md) and [torch7](https://github.com/torch/torch7/blob/master/README.md) packages such as [early stopping](http://en.wikipedia.org/wiki/Early_stopping), dataset, and allows for more flexible representations.
-The framework includes hyperparameter optimization facilities for sampling and running experiment from the cmd-line or prior hyper-parameter distributions.
+Additionally, it provides a high-level framework that abstracts away common usage patterns of the [nn](https://github.com/torch/nn/blob/master/README.md) and [torch7](https://github.com/torch/torch7/blob/master/README.md) package such as [early stopping](http://en.wikipedia.org/wiki/Early_stopping), loading datasets, and it allows for more flexible representations.
+The framework includes hyperparameter optimization facilities for sampling and running experiments from the cmd-line or prior hyper-parameter distributions.
-It provides facilites for storing and analysing experimental hyperpameters and results using a PostgreSQL database backend, which facilitates running many experiments on different machines.
+It also optionally provides facilites for storing and analysing hyperpameters and results using a PostgreSQL database backend, which facilitates distributing experiments over different machines.

 <a name="dp.tutorials"/>
 ## Tutorials and Examples ##